henriqueholtz/Aws-Struggle/Produtcs/AWS CodeDeploy.md

 AWS CodeDeploy is a service that automates application deployments to a variety of compute services including Amazon EC2, AWS Fargate, AWS Lambda, and on-premises instances.
 CodeDeploy fully automates your application deployments eliminating the need for manual operations.
 CodeDeploy protects your application from downtime during deployments through rolling updates and deployment health tracking.

 - You cannot use this service to provision AWS infrastructure.
+- Unlike AWS CloudFormation, it does not deal with infrastructure configuration and orchestration.